 - unsalted butter and icing sugar

-Take a mixing bowl and mix the flour, sugar and salt.
+Take a mixing bowl and mix the flour, sugar, and salt.
 After mixing add the yeast and then the milk.
 Watch out, the salt must not come into direct contact with the yeast.

-Mix well with a whisk to a smooth batter, mix well so there will be no lumps.
+Mix well with a whisk to a smooth batter, and mix well so there will be no lumps.

-Finally add the egg, mix well and cover the bowl with a kitchen towel.
+Finally, add the egg, mix well and cover the bowl with a kitchen towel.
 Put the bowl in a warm place for an hour so the mixture can rise.

-After an hour you fill a special batter bottle, can or pastry bag with the batter.
+After an hour you fill a special batter bottle, can, or pastry bag with the batter.
 If you don’t have these kitchen tools just use a couple of spoons to put the batter in the Poffertjespan.

 After a few minutes, when the underside is cooked golden brown, gently loosen them with a fork and flip them over.
 When both sides are backed, place the Poffertjes on a plate with the best butter you can get and put on a big load of icing (powdered) sugar.